-Active participation is a way of working that recognises an individual's right to participate

-, , , , , , , , , , , , , , , , , ,

-in the activities and relationships of everyday life as independently as possible; the individua is regarded as an active partner in their own care or support, rather than a passive recipient
+Active participation is a way of working that recognises an individual's right to participate in the activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient

-Unit aim (s) This unit is aimed at those who assist

-support individuals who use alternative and

-augmentative communication (AAC) systems.

-It will provide learners with the opportunity

-to develop knowledge, understanding and

-skills required to prepare resources and

-equipment for individuals and to assist and

-support an individual's active participation in

-using AAC systems to communicate.

-Assessment requirements specified by This unit must be assessed in line with Skills

-a sector or regulatory body (if for Health Assessment Principles

-appropriate) ·

-Details of the relationship of the unit N/A

-and relevant national occupational

-standards
+Unit aim (s) This unit is aimed at those who assist and support individuals who use alternative and augmentative communication (AAC) systems.
+It will provide learners with the opportunity to develop knowledge, understanding and skills required to prepare resources and equipment for individuals and to assist and support an individual's active participation in using AAC systems to communicate.
+Assessment requirements specified by a This unit must be assessed in line with Skills sector or regulatory body (if appropriate) for Health Assessment Principles Details of the relationship of the unit and relevant National Occupational Standards N/A